bburns/clipmon/README.md

 ----------------------------------------------------------------------------

 The sound file was created with Audacity [http://audacity.sourceforge.net/].
-It's a 2kHz sine wave with several overtones, and not too loud so it doesn't get annoying if you're taking a lot of notes - hopefully...
+It's not too loud so it doesn't get annoying if you're taking a lot of notes
+- hopefully...

 License